rajveer1k/space-invaders/README.md

-# space-invaders Made this in grade 12 cs
+# space-invaders Made this in grade 12 cs followed code from codetrain.org
+this shows that i can follow code